ScruffyKip/tpp-community-docs/Discord/Landing Channel/Channel Text/Landing Text 2020.md

 **Official TPP Channels**
 These channels are used by the TPP stream staff and are moderated by @Stream Chat Moderator.
 #public-dev: Stream-Public development chat.
 #dev-polls: Public votes on changes to the stream.
+#pbr-commentary: Notifications for PBR Commentary events.

 **Resources**
 #starmieboard: TPP Discord Hall of Fame.